sjjessop/omnidice/README.rst

 --------

-Because ``==`` is overridden to return a ``DRV`` (not a boolean), ``DRV`` objects are not hashable and cannot be used in sets or dictionaries.
+Because ``==`` is overridden to return a ``DRV`` (not a boolean), ``DRV`` objects are not hashable and cannot be used in sets or as dictionary keys.
 They also raise an exception in boolean context.

+This is a breach of Liskov substitution, but it's the same decision made by other libraries such as numpy and pandas.
+It also matches the common convention in mathematics that if x and y are random variables then p(x = y), denotes the probability of a sample from each matching: nothing to do with whether x and y are identical random variables!

 Performance and precision
 =========================